FrameworkComputer/EmbeddedController/README.md

 (chroot) $ ~/trunk/src/repohooks/pre-upload.py
 ```

-The pre-submit checks include checking the commit message.
+The pre-upload checks include checking the commit message.
 Commit messages must
-have a `BUG`, `BRANCH`, and `TEST` line along with `Signed-off-by: First Last
+have a `BUG` and `TEST`.
+You may also optionally include a `BRANCH` line with a
-<name@company.com>`.
-The signed-off-by line is a statement that you have written
-this code and it can be contributed under the terms of the `LICENSE` file.
+list of board names for which the CL should be cherry-picked back to old
+branches for.

 Please refer to existing commits (`git log`) to see the proper format for the
 commit message.
-If you have configured git properly, running `git commit` with
-the `-s` argument will add the Signed-off-by line for you.

 Note that code you submit must adhere to the [ChromeOS EC Firmware Test
 Requirements].